2024

 Day 14 – Eastern Etosha to Africat – 196 miles

 It’s now time to head south to complete the loop.
-After lunching at a crocodile farm we will arrive at a leopard sanctuary.
+After an interesting stop in Tsumeb we will arrive at a leopard sanctuary.
 There will be the opportunity to go out leopard spotting in the evening.

 Day 15 – Africat to Windhoek – 152 miles